Rescue process

 What does the dog do when you leave the house?

 Why it matters: This is the most direct window into separation-related behavior.
-Ask for specifics, not just 'fine'.
+Ask for specifics, not just 'fine.'
+Better: 'Have you filmed what happens?'

 Has the dog been left alone for a full workday?
 How did they do?

-Why it matters: Knowing the current alone-time tolerance helps you plan the first weeks.
+Why it matters: Knowing the current alone-time tolerance helps you plan the first weeks — and whether you need to build up gradually or the dog is already comfortable.

 What was the dog's behavior in the first week with you?
 How has it changed?